vmware/versatile-data-kit/projects/vdk-plugins/vdk-meta-jobs/README.md

 **Q: Will the metajob retry on Platform Error?**<br>
-A: Yes, up to N (configurable by the Control Service) attempts for each job it is orchestrating.
+A: Yes, as any other job, up to N (configurable by the Control Service) attempts for each job it is orchestrating.
+   See Control Service documentation for more information

 **Q: If an orchestrated job fails, will the meta job fail?**<br>
 Only if fail_meta_job_on_error flag is set to True (which is teh default setting if omited)